foundpriv/foundpriv.github.io/docs/index.md

 perform a wide range of statistical analyses and machine learning tasks.
 Of course, privacy does not come for free, and we will also study some of the fundamental limitations imposed by the requirement of differential privacy.

-We will also cover some novel and surprising connections between differential privacy and and machine learning, game theory, and cryptography.
+We will also cover other topics related to privacy, including fairness and cryptography.

 ## Logistics